Olivia Peralta: Personal life

-Olivia Peralta's partner is Dubai based financier Justin Morgan-Cooper.
+Olivia Peralta's partner was a Dubai based bank employee Justin Morgan-Cooper, he moved to Mexico an is looking for a job or business opportunities.
 She is the mother to three girls, Gia, Luciana and Olivia.

 Notable Relatives

-Olivia Peralta is daughter of Carlos Peralta, a prominent Mexican businessman.
+Olivia Peralta is daughter of Carlos Peralta,son of Alejo Peralta owner and founder of IUSA. a prominent Mexican businessman.
 Loreto Peralta, star of Instructions Not Included, is Olivia Peralta's niece.